 Slow blowing fuses are types of fuses designed to carry a small overload for a short period before actually blowing, even with the same maximum current level as for a fast blowing fuse.

 What Are Some of the Different Types of Fuses?

 An electrical fuse can either be a high voltage fuse or a low voltage fuse.
 An example of a low voltage fuse (1,500 volts or less) is the easy-to-replace cartridge fuse, where the fuse element and contacts are encased within the cartridge or body of the fuse.
 A low voltage fuse can also be rewireable (porcelain type) or semi-enclosed.

 While relatively inexpensive, once blown, fuses do need to be replaced with new fuses.
 As well, fuse boxes may have exposed electrical connections that can be potentially hazardous.
 Unfortunately, a blown fuse is often mistakenly replaced with a fuse that has a higher current rating, which can often lead to an overheated circuit.
 You also can’t use a fuse in any location that requires a GFCI outlet.

 Most newer homes now use circuit breakers, but fuse boxes with different types of fuses can still be found in many older homes throughout the Vancouver Lower Mainland.
-The flow of an electrical current may not always be uniform.
+The flow of electrical current may not always be uniform.
 A large fluctuation in current could cause electrical devices to overheat and without a fuse (or circuit breaker), might even cause an electrical fire.